join-monster/join-monster/docs/index.md

 Join Monster is a JavaScript execution layer from GraphQL to SQL for batch data fetching for the Node.js [graphql-js](https://github.com/graphql/graphql-js) implementation.
 It's a function that takes a GraphQL query and dynamically **translates GraphQL to SQL** for efficient data retrieval, all in a single batch before resolution.
 It fetches only the data you need - *nothing more, nothing less*.

 It solves the problem of making too many database queries, i.e. the "round-trip" problem, where the round-trips are requests for data over the TCP/IP stack between your API server and your SQL database.
-Think of it as an alternative to Facebook's [DataLoader](https://github.com/facebook/dataloader), but with more specificity toward SQL and hence simpler to use with SQL.
+Think of it as an alternative to Facebook's [DataLoader](https://github.com/facebook/dataloader), but with more specificity toward SQL, making it more powerful and simpler to use with SQL.

 It is **NOT** a tool for automatically creating a schema for you GraphQL from your database or vice versa.
 You retain the freedom and power to define your schemas how you want.
 Join Monster simply "compiles" a GraphQL query to a SQL query *based on the existing schemas*.
 It fits into existing applications and can be seamlessly removed later or used to varying degree.
 It's is a little opinionated, but not a full ORM.